 Once my bulldog Clemmy was sniffing around when the neighbor dropped a rake.
 Clemmy jumped in the air and ran back to safety.
 She’s terrified of rakes, brooms, blowing leaves, and other dangerous things.
 Did I mention that her full name is Clemmy the Brave?

-A year ago my youngest grandson went through a phase of being scared of monsters.
+My youngest grandson went through a phase of being scared of monsters.
 So much so that, when I pretended to be a monster, he asked me to stop.
 His cousin agreed.
 With a trembling voice, he told me, “just be Grammy.”
 At least, their wonderful parents taught them to express what they’re feeling.

 Of course, we adults aren’t afraid of anything, right?
 Wrong!
 According to the all-knowing Internet, over 10% of us are scared of spiders, snakes, heights, flying, dogs, storms, injections, crowds or open spaces, germs, and social interactions.
 I’m willing to speculate that it’s a LOT more than 10%.
 Other places mention fear of public speaking, driving, failure, or death.
 Any of you readers unable to identify with at least one of these?